abelchakova/quest-2/README.md

 Context

 The dataset comprises information on shark attacks worldwide.
-It provides detailed records of incidents, including the date, location, type of activity at the time of the attack, and characteristics of the victims.
+It provides detailed records of incidents, including the date, location, type of activity at the time of the attack, and sharks' species.
 This data can be explored to identify safer travel destinations, recommend safer water activities, and understand the profile of typical shark attack victims.
+On the other hand this data can tell you which area has the richest shark population if a goal of your research is to find the best place to observe sharks.

 #### Content

 This dataset offers a comprehensive look at various aspects of shark attacks.
-It includes both categorical and numerical variables, providing insights into the timing, location, nature of the attack, and details about the victims.
+It includes both categorical and numerical variables, providing insights into the timing, location, nature of the attack, and details about the victims and sharks.

 #### Acknowledgements